2023 Best Communication & Journalism Schools in North Carolina

 While working on their degree, communication and journalism majors at NC State accumulate an average of around $24,000 in student debt.
 When it comes time to repay the loan, graduates who are on a 10-year repayment plan pay an average monthly payment of $363.

-Appalachian State University did quite well in this year’s ranking of the best schools for communication and journalism students.
-It came in at #6 on the list.
-Located in the distant town of Boone, Appalachian State is a public school with a fairly large student population.
+Appalachian State University ranked #6 on this year’s Best Communication & Journalism Schools in North Carolina list.
+Located in the town of Boone, Appalachian State is a public college with a very large student population.

 After completing their degree, communication and journalism graduates from Appalachian State carry an average student debtload of $23,919.
 This translates to an average monthly loan payment of $225, based on a 10-year repayment plan.

-Wingate University ranked #7 on this year’s Best Communication & Journalism Schools in North Carolina list.
-Wingate is a small private not-for-profit school located in the large suburb of Wingate.
+Wingate University landed the #7 spot in the 2023 rankings for the best communication and journalism programs.
+Wingate is a small private not-for-profit school located in the suburb of Wingate.

 Communication & Journalism majors at Wingate take out an average of $22,500 in student loans while working on their egree.

-With a ranking of #8, University of North Carolina at Charlotte did quite well on this year’s best schools for communication and journalism students.
-UNC Charlotte is a very large public school located in the large city of Charlotte.
+University of North Carolina at Charlotte did quite well in this year’s ranking of the best schools for communication and journalism students.
+It came in at #8 on the list.
+UNC Charlotte is a fairly large public school located in the city of Charlotte.

 After completing their degree, communication and journalism graduates from UNC Charlotte carry an average student debtload of $22,750.
 The average monthly payment of a loan this size is about $177, assuming that the borrower is on a 10-year repayment plan.